Paseo (restaurant): History

 In December 2014, local entrepreneur Ryan Santwire won a federal court auction for the Paseo name and assets and announced plans to revive the restaurant.
 The $91,000 bid did not include the original recipes following an objection from Lorenzo; instead, Santwire and several former Paseo employees recreated the recipes through reverse engineering.
 The Fremont location reopened on January 8, 2015, and had 50 customers within the first 30 minutes.
 The restaurant retained much of its former staff and suppliers, but began accepting credit cards.
 Lorenzo's sons opened their own Ballard sandwich shop, named Un Bien, in June 2015 using the original restaurant's recipes and former staff.
 Un Bien later opened a second location in the former Shilshole Bay location for Paseo a year later.

 A second Paseo location opened in SoDo on July 28, 2016, at a 4,000 sqft space leased from Chris R. Hansen, who had acquired the site for a potential basketball arena.
 Planning for the location began in September 2015 but its opening was delayed due to several issues, including the building losing power due to vandalism.
 The larger restaurant includes more seating space, alcoholic beverages, and roasted corn.
 In 2019, Paseo offered its sandwiches and roasted corn at nearby T-Mobile Park during Seattle Mariners games.
 The SoDo location was temporarily converted into a drive-in theater with movie screenings during the COVID-19 pandemic while continuing to offer catering.

 A location on Capitol Hill adjacent to Neumos opened in February 2017, but closed nine months later and was replaced by a Bok a Bok fried chicken shop.
 Paseo later opened a branch at the Microsoft Redmond campus and a full-sized store in Issaquah in August 2022.
 Several customers camped overnight while waiting for the Issaquah location to open.
 Paseo has announced plans to expand to Federal Way or Tacoma by 2023 and other suburban cities in the future.

 Reception

 In 2010, TLC series Best Food Ever ranked Paseo's Cuban Roast as the second-best sandwich in the United States.
+However, the same year, blogger Geraldine DeRuiter listed Paseo as the top entry of her "Over-Hyped List: Seattle Restaurant Edition".

+In 2015, Seattle Magazine called the reopened Paseo's flagship sandwich "unquestionably overrated", and that the original's "[wasn't] ever as good as people used to say that it was."